-Did you know that there are more than 30 million small businesses in the United States alone?
+Did you know there are more than 30 million small businesses in the United States alone?
 The competition is tight, and you need to stand out with the right technology to stay ahead in your industry.

 What is SIP?

 SIP stands for Session Initiated Protocol.
-It’s the method that enables you to send voice communications using a data network like the internet.
-The types of communications you can do include instant messages, voice calls, video chats, and data transfers.
+It is the method that enables you to send voice communications using a data network or the internet.
+The types of communications you can do with SIP include instant messages, voice calls, video chats, and data transfers.

 Experts consider SIP as network technology, not telephone technology.
-The simple reason is that the entire process happens through the use of a data network instead of telephone lines.
-What this means is that you won’t need telephones since all you need are internet-ready devices that can process SIP communications.
+This is because the entire process happens through the internet instead of telephone lines.
+You won’t need telephones at all.
+All you need are internet-ready devices that can process SIP communications.

-Each SIP communication channel is a trunk, thus the phrase “SIP trunking.”
-This process can help in delivering almost an unlimited number of channels to your business.
+Each SIP communication pathway is a trunk, thus the phrase “SIP trunking.”
+This process can help deliver almost an unlimited number of channels or calls to and from your business.

 Here are some of the differences based on specific criteria: